US federal agencies targeted by DOGE: Health and Human Services

 In June, HHS officials were told to resume the previous process for grants.gov, and to not route through DOGE staff.

+Agency for Healthcare Research and Quality (AHRQ)

+The Agency for Healthcare Research and Quality's staff was cut by 75%.

 Centers for Disease Control and Prevention (CDC)

 The Washington Post reported on February 5 that DOGE had sought access to data at the CDC.

 Centers for Medicare and Medicaid Services (CMS)

 On February 5, DOGE gained access to payment and contracting systems at the CMS.
 CMS officials refused to say which medical and financial records DOGE had gained access.

 Food and Drug Administration (FDA)

 On February 17, DOGE agents fired staff from the FDA involved in ongoing clinical trials of the safety of Elon Musk's Neuralink company, which creates implantable brain–computer interfaces (BCIs) as commercial products.

 National Institutes of Health (NIH)

 On February 24, Wired reported that DOGE members Luke Farritor, Rachel Riley, Jeremy Lewin, and Clark Minor had access to the National Institutes of Health's systems that control finance, budget, procurement, property, and grants.

 In a March 27 Fox interview, Brian Smith talked about their work reforming NIH.
 The next day, Robert F. Kennedy Jr said DOGE created a new HHS organization chart.
 In a Fox interview, Brian Smith talked about their work reforming NIH.